1987 DONRUSS OPENING DAY BASEBALL CARDS

 The base rookie cards of future Hall of Famers like Tom Glavine and Greg Maddux also immediately took on collector value given their talent was already evident in 1987.
 Glavine’s Boston Red Sox card is among the more coveted rookie cards from the set as he went on to have a stellar career mostly with the Atlanta Braves.
 Other rookies like Gregg Olson, Mike Mussina, and Terry Mulholland also featured promising early careers.

-Read also: BEST BASEBALL CARDS PRICE GUIDE
+Read also: COMPLETE SET TOPPS BASEBALL CARDS 1984

 While certainly not as valuable in the current market place as its flagship Topps counterpart from the same year, the 1987 Donruss Opening Day set remains a nostalgic favorite for many childhood collectors.
 Its classic design scheme has aged quite well and the parallel inserted parallels added a fun layer of chase and scarcity for the time.
 The rise of stars featured as rookies only adds to the cards’ heritage interest decades later.